LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 to the center of subintervals bordering any node where :math:`\left|\frac{\partial^2 u}{\partial x^2}\right| > 0.003`.
-We note that the spatial adaptivity approach employed in this example is *ad-hoc*, designed only to exemplify ARKODE usage on a problem with varying size (not to show optimally-adaptive spatial refinement methods).
+We note that the spatial adaptivity approach employed in this example is ad hoc, designed only to exemplify ARKODE usage on a problem with varying size (not to show optimally-adaptive spatial refinement methods).